 The Welsh government announced in November 2018 that their scheme will be aligned as far as possible to the scheme in England with further details provided in February 2019.
 You can access the latest Welsh government statement here.Close

 What if Scotland and Northern Ireland follow suit?There’s no reason for the other UK nations to follow suit given the totally different market.
 The issues are very different and, in MDDUS’ view, do not call for a similar response.
 Our subscription rates in Scotland are significantly lower than England and, in fact, lower than in 2001.
 Close

-Do I still need to be a member of MDDUS once CNSGP is introduced?
+Do I still need to be a member of MDDUS now that CNSGP has been introduced?

 Absolutely.
 CNSGP will not cover you for non-NHS work, representation at inquests, GMC hearings and disciplinary investigations.
 Such situations can seriously impact your career and could ultimately result in you being struck off.
 The scheme will also not include advice and support – something highly prized by MDDUS members.
 It is therefore crucial that you have access to support and guidance from experienced medico-legal advisers.

 That’s why the BMA has advised: "The scope of the state-backed scheme is to cover the cost of clinical negligence for NHS services.
 The MDOs will continue to play an important role in providing legal advice, representation for GMC hearings and also for the rare occasion where a criminal case occurs.
 Similar to hospital colleagues, it will be essential to maintain such medical indemnity."Close

 Only a very small number of GPs need services not covered by CNSGP?Over the last 12 months alone, MDDUS have dealt with nearly 4,000 new cases from GP members and answered over 6,500 advice calls from GP members relating to these issues which will not be included in CNSGP.
 Close